From the Graduate School’s Programs and Policies:

-Students are required to serve as a teaching fellows for four semesters.
-Usually that translates to appointment as a TF4 in each semester of the third and fourth years.
-See Programs and Policies [page 537] for a description of the duties of teaching fellows at each level.
+Most students are required to serve as a teaching fellows for four semesters.
+Usually that translates to appointments as a TF20 in each semester of the third and fourth years (or the equivalent number of TF10 and TF20 units if spaced over more than four semesters).

-In cases where there is mutual agreement between the student and the DGS, one semester of the teaching requirement can be fulfilled during the second year.
-The 4 TF units can then be split across two courses.
-The Department encourages students to consider this option, both for the experience of seeing coursework from the teaching side and as a gentle way to revise basic concepts for the theory qualifying exam (if taken at the end of the second year)
+In cases where there is mutual agreement between the student and the DGS, some of the teaching requirement can be fulfilled during the first or second years.
+The TF units can then be split across two courses.
+The Department encourages students to consider this option, both for the experience of seeing coursework from the teaching side and as a gentle way to revise basic concepts for the qualifying exams.

 The Graduate Teaching Center offers further ways for students to improve their teaching skills.
 For those seeking an academic career, the ability to teach well is essential.